 "I'll often layer four or five serums and lotions on my face — sometimes more than once a day.
 But I'm really really lazy about moisturizing my body.
 In the winter (when I need the hydration most), I just want to wrap myself in a fluffy robe as soon as I step out of the shower," said Jenny Bailly, executive beauty director of Allure.

 "I love this magic formula because I can apply it, in about 30 seconds, to my damp skin right after I turn off the water.
 It contains emulsifiers that let its hydrating oils combine with the water on your body and absorb quickly.
-So I can immediately snuggle up in that robe and still have silky limbs all winter."
+So I can immediately snuggle up in that robe and still have silky limbs."

 "A little secret about beauty editors: We don’t always follow our own advice.
 Case in point: body lotion.
 I know I’m not the only one who skips this step each morning, so in-shower moisturizers are a game-changer for me," said Melissa Goldstein, former beauty director of Martha Stewart Living and Martha Stewart Weddings.

 "Smooth this one on damp skin before leaving the shower and, voila, you’re done.
 Plus, there's the added benefit of a gradual tanner to counterbalance my ghostly pale limbs."